dotnet/EntityFramework.Docs/entity-framework/core/saving/concurrency.md

 3. Refresh the original values of the concurrency token to reflect the current values in the database.
 4. Retry the process until no conflicts occur.

-In the following example, `Person.FirstName` and `Person.LastName` are setup as concurrency tokens.
+In the following example, `Person.FirstName` and `Person.LastName` are set up as concurrency tokens.
 There is a `// TODO:` comment in the location where you include application specific logic to choose the value to be saved.

 [!code-csharp[Main](../../../samples/core/Saving/Concurrency/Sample.cs?name=ConcurrencyHandlingCode&highlight=34-35)]